lukasz-a-krol/lukasz-a-krol.github.io/AirTags_stationary.md

 Notably, an AirTag cannot track somebody's presence in a room if they have disabled Bluetooth on their phones.
 Still, with Apple getting rid of the headphone jack in favour of wireless connections, the amount of iPhones with always-on Bluetooth is likely to increase even further in the near future.

 There is always room for hope.
-Apple could introduce updated, both the AirTag firmware and iOS, that might make such tracking more difficult to perform.
+Apple could introduce updates, both to the AirTag firmware and iOS, that might make such tracking more difficult to perform.
 Doing so might, however, reduce the effectiveness and granularity of the *Find My* network.
 Only time will tell what steps the tech giant will eventually take to further beef up the security of AirTags and its wider Find My network.